Your skin tells the world your age, environment and emotional wellbeing and many things attribute to how well or

 What components are needed to make skin care products?

 Making skin care products is like baking a cake - you need certain ingredients for it to bake properly, with the right texture and taste great.
 The same thing applies with your skin care products so they perform well and have a nice texture and feel about them.

 "EMOLLIENTS" soften skin and prevent dryness.
 "Moisturiser" (something that adds moisture) most often describes a finished product and "emollient" (something that softens) is most often used to describe a single ingredient.

-Our natural emollients actually nourish the skin, like evening primrose oil, sweet almond oil and wheat germ oil.
+Our natural emollients actually nourish the skin, like sweet almond oil, wheat germ oil and organic evening primrose oil.
 These contain vitamins and essential fatty acids which your skin just loves.